lazward/old-discord-bot/README.md

 # discord-bot
-Using discord.js to make a for fun discord plugin and learn/practice some more programming
+Using discord.js to make a for fun discord bot and learn/practice some more programming

+Current (unimplemented) plans
+- User Profiles that include basic info and "fun" stats